MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XVII-Rural-Utilities-Service-Department-Agriculture/part-1767-Accounting-Requirements-RUS-Electric-Borrowers/subpart-B-Uniform-System-Accounts/section-1767.41.md

 To record the accrual of interest on loans made to associated and nonassociated organizations with Federal funds for authorized rural economic development projects.

-Dr. 131.14, Cash - General - Economic Development Non-Federal Revolving FundsCr.
-123.3, Investment in Associated Organizations - Federal Economic Development Loans orCr.
-124.1, Other Investments - Federal Economic Development Loans
+Dr. 131.14, Cash—General—Economic Development Non-Federal Revolving FundsCr.
+123.3, Investment in Associated Organizations—Federal Economic Development Loans orCr.
+124.1, Other Investments—Federal Economic Development Loans

 To record repayment of loans made with Federal funds.

-Dr. 123.4, Investment in Associated Organizations - Non-Federal Economic Development LoansCr.
-131.14, Cash - General - Economic Development Non-Federal Revolving Funds
+Dr. 123.4, Investment in Associated Organizations—Non-Federal Economic Development LoansCr.
+131.14, Cash—General—Economic Development Non-Federal Revolving Funds

 To record advances of non-Federal funds to associated organizations for authorized rural economic development projects.

-Dr. 124.2, Other Investments - Non-Federal Economic Development LoansCr.
-131.14, Cash - General - Economic Development Non-Federal Revolving Funds
+Dr. 124.2, Other Investments—Non-Federal Economic Development LoansCr.
+131.14, Cash—General—Economic Development Non-Federal Revolving Funds

 To record advances of non-Federal funds to nonassociated organizations for authorized rural economic development projects.